4 Tips for Teachers to Manage Anxiety and Stress

 Second part of this: literally give yourself breaks.
 I recommend an app called Focus Keeper by PIXO.
 There is a free version and paid version.
 Allows you to time out work time and break time.
 Break time - walk around, stretch, breathe, meditate, do the dishes, snuggle with your cat…. something else that is NOT work.
 Then, when that time is up, go back to work.
 Set limits on the number of hours per day you will work.
 Allow yourself the break to BE COMPLETELY DONE when you are done with your “day.”
 Decide that you will work a certain number of hours, then hold yourself to that.
 I work throughout the day in this way, timing myself out.
 I do 45 minutes straight working, 10 minute small breaks, 3 times in a row.
 Then I take an hour break.
 Once that hour is up, I rotate this 45/10 cycle 3 times in a row, again.
 Then a two hour break, and when that is up, I rotate another 45/10 cycle of 3 times in a row.
 This adds up to approximately 7 hours of work, split up by 90 minutes of small breaks, divided by 3 hours long breaks.
 Once those three rotations are done, I am done for the night, and Netflix and Facebook can take over!
 CAVEAT: I am in a unique position!!!
 I do not have children at home (just an 11-year-old who is quite independent) and I am not currently teaching.
 You will need to decide a schedule that works for you.
 I am simply suggesting that you build in breaks for yourself, and allow yourself to “call it a day” at some point where you allow yourself to do things other than writing lesson plans, chatting with students, or emailing parents.
 You will find your flow by allowing yourself some leeway in the learning curve!

 It is within our most basic psychological human needs that we feel connected to each other (think Maslow’s Hierarchy).
 We need to have relationship.
-That’s why I’m having these calls.
-So we can connect and learn and grow and simply BE HUMAN together.
+We need to connect and learn and grow and simply BE HUMAN together.

 Make the time to call and/or Facetime or Zoom with family and friends.
 Simply posting or reading social media is NOT ENOUGH.
-That can simply turn into a depressing mind and energy suck... especially with some of the negativity and politics and conspiracy theories out there.
+That can simply turn into a depressing mind and energy suck... especially with some of the negativity out there.
 BE with people.
 Be that love and peace and acceptance and connection with people.

-Be mindful about the person you are being out in the world, even if it's within your own apartment.
+Be mindful about the person you are being out in the world.
 Be the source of self-care, connection, and breath.
 If we can keep moving forward, keep pressing onward, like Heroes on our Epic Journey, we will get through this and come out stronger, more innovative, and feeling more connected than we ever have.
 We have the capability to be stronger and discover possibilities that we never knew existed within us, and within the human race.